fpradelli94/rh_mocafe/README.md

 By default, the simulation output will be stored in `saved_sim`.
 For a detailed explanation of the generated files, see section "Simulation output".

+> :warning: Notice that 3D simulations require a considerable computational effort, so consider using an
+> appropriate machine to reproduce that.
+For instance, it required about 24 h and about 150 GB of RAM to simulate
+> 300 steps of tumor development and angiogenesis.

 ## Slurm integration
 Our code is compatible with [slurm](https://slurm.schedmd.com/documentation.html).
 If you use slurm to run